acook/config/README.markdown

 Useful for exploring directory structures, or keeping open on the side like a project window.

-- `:NERDtree`  - Opens tree explorer.
 - `:e .`  - Opens current directory in tree explorer.

 #### Working with Git